 2) a version for family members only which includes details of all our direct relatives and their spouses, living and dead, but does not include families related only by marriage.
 Also included are pictures of individuals and scans of important documents.
 This version, and periodic updates, are available to family members on CD-ROM, upon request;

 3) serious researchers, inside and outside our families, are encouraged to request further details of specific lines that they are working on.
 We would appreciate, in return, results of thier research as it applies to our McCartney and McClung families.
-(See Credit where Credit is Due, below.)
+(To see Credit where Credit is Due, click on Credits, above.)

 Icon Legend